-Nereyda Sevilla George Mason University Aerospace Physiologist Alexandria, VA Email: nerevdasevilla@msn.com Dr. Nereyda Sevilla is the Chief Management Official for the Air Force Clinical Investigations Program.
-Nereyda entered the Air Force in 1997 after attending the United States Air Force Academy.
+Nereyda Sevilla George Mason University Aerospace Physiologist Alexandria, VA Email: nereydasevilla@msn.com Dr. Nereyda Sevilla is the Chief Management Official for the Air Force Clinical Investigations Program.
+She entered the Air Force in 1997 after attending the United States Air Force Academy.
 She was selected to enter the Aerospace Physiology career field with an assignment at Holloman Air Force Base conducting centrifuge and altitude chamber training.
-She moved on to become the Aerospace Physiology Management Fellowship in the Office of the Surgeon General and completed a Master's in Public Health with a concentration in biostatistics and epidemiology.
-The assignment also included reviewing and accepting international aerospace physiology programs, revisions of aerospace physiology specific Air Force Instructions, coordination of Human Performance Training Team documentation and implementation.
+She moved on to become the Aerospace Physiology Management Fellowship in the Office of the Surgeon General and completed a Master's in Public Health with a concentration in Biostatistics and Epidemiology.
+The assignment also included reviewing and accepting international Aerospace physiology programs, revisions of Aerospace physiology specific Air Force Instructions, coordination of Human Performance Training Team documentation and implementation.
 Further assignments included Chief of Human Performance Training Teams at Whiteman AFB, MO; Kunsan AB and Osan AB, South Korea.
-As part of Team Aerospace, Nereyda worked closely with aerospace medicine, life support, wing safety, and other agencies to provide just-in-time human performance training needed to safely and effectively accomplish the missions.
-She separated from active duty in 2006, but continues her service in the Air Force as a civilian.
+As part of Team Aerospace, Nereyda worked closely with Aerospace medicine, life support, wing safety, and other agencies to provide just-in-time human performance training needed to safely and effectively accomplish the missions.
+She separated from active duty in 2006 but continues her service in the Air Force as a Civilian.
 Nereyda graduated from George Mason University with a concentration in Biodefense in 2017.
-Her dissertation was entitled "Germs on a Plane: The Transmission and Risks of Airplane-Borne Diseases."
+During the program year 2016-2017, Nereyda won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Germs on a Plane: The Transmission and Risks of Airplane-Borne Diseases."